11 Haunted Places in Washington you need to visit

 Mount Baker Theatre, Bellingham

-Mount Baker Theatre opened in Bellingham in 1927 and ever since it first opened its doors the building seems to have been plagued by ghosts!
+Mount Baker Theatre opened in Bellingham in 1927, and ever since it opened its doors, the building seems to have been plagued by ghosts!

-Just some of the reports that have been recorded here include unexplained noises, cold spots, strange disembodied voices, balls of light, and even the odd apparition.
+Some of the reports recorded here include unexplained noises, cold spots, strange disembodied voices, balls of light, and even the odd apparition.

 And she’s just one of 4 ghosts that paranormal investigators have discovered there!